newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cigarette-license.md

   * have a vending machine with tobacco products

-  If you sell container e-liquid and plan to have more than 50 percent of your retail sales derived from electronic smoking devices, related accessories, and/or liquid nicotine, you must [apply for a Vapor Business License with the NJ Division of Taxation](https://www.nj.gov/treasury/taxation/pdf/other_forms/tobacco/vb-r.pdf).
+  If you sell container e-liquid and plan to have more than 50% of your retail sales come from electronic smoking devices, related accessories, and/or liquid nicotine, you must [apply for a Vapor Business License with the NJ Division of Taxation](https://www.nj.gov/treasury/taxation/pdf/other_forms/tobacco/vb-r.pdf).
 urlSlug: cigarette-license
 filename: cigarette-license
 displayname: cigarette-license